History of the Southern United States: Collapse of slavery

-Southern Unionists

-Southerners who were against the Confederate cause during the Civil War were known as Southern Unionists.
-They were also known as Union Loyalists or Lincoln's Loyalists.
-Within the eleven Confederate states, states such as Tennessee (especially East Tennessee), Virginia (which included West Virginia at the time), and North Carolina were home to the largest populations of Unionists.
-Many areas of Southern Appalachia harbored pro-Union sentiment as well.
-As many as 100,000 men living in states under Confederate control would serve in the Union Army or pro-Union guerilla groups.
-Although Southern Unionists came from all classes, most differed socially, culturally, and economically from the region's dominant pre-war planter class.

-Sherman's March
+Economic and infrastructure collapse

+The Union naval blockade, starting in May 1861, reduced exports by 95%; only small, fast blockade runners—mostly owned and operated by British interests—could get through.
+The South's vast cotton crops became nearly worthless.
+In 1861 the rebels assumed that "King Cotton" was so powerful that the threat of losing their supplies would induce Britain and France to enter the war as allies.
+Confederate leaders were ignorant of European conditions; Britain depended on the Union for its food supply, and would not benefit from an extremely expensive major war with the U.S.

-By 1864, the top Union generals Ulysses S. Grant and William T. Sherman realized the weakest point of the Confederate armies was the decrepitude of the southern infrastructure, so they escalated efforts to wear it down.
-Cavalry raids were the favorite device, with instructions to ruin railroads and bridges.
-Sherman's insight was deeper.
-He focused on the trust the rebels had in their Confederacy as a living nation, and he set out to destroy that trust; he predicted his raid would "demonstrate the vulnerability of the South, and make its inhabitants feel that war and individual ruin are synonymous terms."
-Sherman's "March to the Sea" from Atlanta to Savannah in the fall of 1864 burned and ruined every part of the industrial, commercial, transportation and agricultural infrastructure it touched, but the actual damage was confined to a swath of territory totaling about 15% of Georgia.
-Sherman struck at Georgia in October, just after the harvest, when the food supplies for the next year had been gathered and were exposed to destruction.
-In early 1865, Sherman's army moved north through the Carolinas in a campaign even more devastating than the march through Georgia.
-More telling than the twisted rails, smoldering main streets, dead cattle, burning barns and ransacked houses was the bitter realization among civilians and soldiers throughout the remaining Confederacy that if they persisted, sooner or later their homes and communities would receive the same treatment.
+By 1864, the top Union generals Ulysses S. Grant and William T. Sherman realized the weakest point of the Confederate armies was the decrepitude of the southern infrastructure.
+Sherman focused on the trust the rebels had in their Confederacy as a living nation, predicting his raid would "demonstrate the vulnerability of the South, and make its inhabitants feel that war and individual ruin are synonymous terms."
+Sherman's "March to the Sea" from Atlanta to Savannah in the fall of 1864 burned and ruined industrial, commercial, transportation and agricultural infrastructure across 15% of Georgia.
+More telling than the physical destruction was the psychological impact—the bitter realization among civilians and soldiers throughout the remaining Confederacy that if they persisted, sooner or later their homes and communities would receive the same treatment.

+The material devastation was staggering.
+Confederate losses included 94,000 killed in battle, 164,000 who died of disease, and 26,000 who died in Union prisons.
+The number of civilian deaths was highest among refugees and former slaves.

+The economic calamity was complete.
+Except for land, most assets and investments had vanished with slavery, but debts were left behind.
+Transportation systems were paralyzed, with most railroad companies bankrupt.
+The rebuilding would take years and require outside investment because the devastation was so thorough.

 The war was effectively over with the surrender at Appomattox Court House in April 1865.
 There were no trials for insurgency or treason and only one war crimes trial.